 At the initial stage of any software project, one of the most challenging things is understanding what a change is and what is not a change.
 Several stakeholders can conclude if the issue is either a change or a bug.

 This understanding depends on how well and comprehensively requirements are gathered and documented.
 If there is any double meaning in the requirements, it can cause misunderstandings within the development process.
-Thus, it’s crucial to properly gather all the functional and non-functional requirements, create software requirements specification, and build a traceability matrix based on those documents.
+Thus, it’s crucial to properly gather all the functional and non-functional requirements, create software requirements specifications, and build a traceability matrix based on those documents.

 Why is all this documentation important?
 Firstly, we mitigate future conflicts.
 Secondly, we can easily set up the change management process.
 Ultimately, we understand how any change impacts the scope, cost, and timeline of the project.